 Gumotex are moving on up with hybrid dropstitch technology, originally showcased in 2019’s Thaya which is basically an old Solar 3 with a DS floor to make it more stiff.
 The new-for-2020 Rush 1 and 2 (left) is quite a more sophisticated advance on a DSF or hybrid IK.

-The new Rush models came out in April 2020, just as the pandemic hit and lockdowns/shutdowns spread across the world.
+The Rush models came out in April 2020, just as the pandemic hit and lockdowns, shutdowns and slowdowns spread across the world.
 It’s also said there was some kind of quality control calamity at the Gumotex factory which led to many completed boats getting shredded.
-As a result, stock of Gumotex IKs dried up over the summer when post-lockdown IK demand went ballistic RTW.
+As a result, stock of Gumotex IKs dried up at a time when post-first-lockdown IK demand went ballistic RTW.

-‘Hybrid’ is a cool word for a kayak which isn’t a Full D-S like a Sea Eagle Razorlite and many others.
-They’re assembled from three flat drop-stitch panels making boxy hulls (right) which, according to the graphics on this page, may be sub-optimal in choppy waters.
-Me, I think a full-width flat floor is as much to blame, but the Rushs get round this with raised side tubes.
+‘Hybrid’ is a cool word for a kayak which isn’t a Full DS like a Sea Eagle Razorlite and many others.
+These IKs are assembled from three flat dropstitch panels making boxy hulls which, according to the graphics on this page of the French Gumotex importer, can be sub-optimal in choppy waters.

 A word about this fabric paraphrased from here:

 “Nitrilon-Dropstich is composed of a core of 1100 dtx polyester fabric made up of two sheets joined by a mass of threads exactly 10 cm long.
 Unlike regular PVC-based iSuPs and DS kayaks, the durable elastomer plastic coating is not glued to the fabric, but ‘pressure-impregnated’ which eliminates delamination risks more common with bonded PVC coatings.
 An additional layer of polyester-reinforced Nitrilon is vulcanised to the floor bottoms making them double thickness.”